parmes/parmes/solfec/theory/joints.rst

 Prescribed acceleration
 -----------------------

-Joint corresponding to the :ref:`SET_ACCELERATION` command is realized by defining
+Joint corresponding to the :ref:`SET_ACCELERATION <solfec-command-SET_ACCELERATION>` command is realized by defining

 .. math::